 Attention: Some of the MyBU Student screens and online forms may be unavailable on smart phones.
-We highly recommend using a non-mobile phone to access websites.
+We highly recommend using a non-mobile device to access websites.
 If you encounter any issues with your web browser, please try using a different web browser.

 How do I enroll in the BU medical insurance?